Learning Test-time Augmentation for Content-based Image Retrieval: Proposed Method

-{\bfseries{Building a Robust Feature from an Ensemble of TTA}} An augmented feature $\mathbf{\hat{f}}(I)$ for image $I$ is generated by aggregating features extracted from transformed variants of $I$.
+An augmented feature $\mathbf{\hat{f}}(I)$ for image $I$ is generated by aggregating features extracted from transformed variants of $I$. \oc{This subsection descibes the feature extraction process, and the procedure is also described in Algo. \ref{algo:algo1}.}

 The features used for aggregation are extracted using the following feature extraction protocol used in the recent studies of \cite{babenko2015aggregating,radenovic2018fine,kalantidis2016cross}.
 Consider $f_i(I)$ to be the extracted features from the $i$th layer of a CNN when $I$ is the input image.
-The $i$th layer can be a convolutional or fully-connected layer.
+The $i$th layer usually a convolutional or fully-connected layer.
 If the $i$th layer is a convolutional layer, $f_i(I)$ is a 3D tensor of width $W$, height $H$, and channels $C$.
-The extracted feature is transformed into a 1D vector by reshaping or aggregating.
-Conventionally, an aggregation process such as channel-wise max pooling (MAC) \cite{azizpour2015generic} or sum pooling (SPoC) \cite{babenko2015aggregating} is applied to $f_i(I)$ to obtain a compact feature.
-Further, post-processing operations such as PCA whitening and normalization may also be applied.
-In this work, aggregation, PCA whitening and L2 normalization are applied to the feature $f_i(I)$, to obtain $\hat{f_i}(I)$.
+The extracted feature is transformed into a 1D vector by reshaping, encoding or pooling.
+Conventionally, a pooling process such as channel-wise max pooling (MAC) \cite{azizpour2015generic} or sum pooling (SPoC) \cite{babenko2015aggregating} is applied to $f_i(I)$ to obtain a compact feature.
+Further, post-processing operations such as PCA whitening and normalisation may also be applied.
+In this work, aggregation, PCA whitening and L2 normalisation are applied to the feature $f_i(I)$, to obtain $\hat{f_i}(I)$.

 Let $t_j$ represent the $j$th type of image transformation, and $T= \{t_j | 1\leq j \leq n\}$ is an ensemble of $n$ transformations.
 The ensemble of features $F^{(T)}$ extracted from image $I$ by applying the transforms $T$ is given by,